raychan6/lebron-james-data-analysis/README.md

 ## Question: Can we find any interesting insights from analyzing LeBron James's stats (2003-2022)?

-### The PDF file walks through our methods and findings.
+### The datasets were obtained from Basketball Reference.
+The PDF file walks through our methods and findings.
 Below is a summary:

 - Historically, LeBron's plus/minus is highest against Charlotte and lowest against Denver
 - LeBron's TS% has essentially always been above 50% but was highest when he was in Miami at age 28 (66.5%).
 Even at age 37, his TS% was 61.8%, which is higher than much of his younger years.